DataStax-Academy/old-workshop-online/exercises/1_-_Create_Astra_Instance.md

 Use your credentials to log in to ASTRA.
 Fill out the Log In dialog with your Constellation credentials, and click the Log In button - or register if you are one of the few people left on the earth without a Astra account.

 This is the login form:

 <img src="https://raw.githubusercontent.com/DataStax-Academy/cassandra-workshop-online/master/images/01.png" height="300" />

-If you need, please sign up using the following form available with the `register` button
+If you need, please sign up using the following form available with the `register` button:

 <img src="https://raw.githubusercontent.com/DataStax-Academy/cassandra-workshop-online/master/images/02.png" height="300" />